 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review Vulnerability Note VU#578319 and implement the workarounds to help mitigate the risks and reduce attack vectors.
+US-CERT encourages Microsoft Windows users and administrators to review Microsoft Security Advisory 2588513 and implement the workarounds listed in the advisory to help mitigate the risks.

-US-CERT encourages users and administrators to review the Google Chrome Releases blog entry and update to Chrome 5.0.375.70 to help mitigate the security risks.
+US-CERT encourages users and administrators to review Cisco Security Advisory cisco-sa-20110920 and apply any necessary updates or workarounds to help mitigate the risks.